toby1984/whatsinrange/README.md

         1 | light_rail_station | no data  | 2.17391304347826
         6 | train_station      | got data |              100

 Scraping failures are caused by ambiguous (or sometimes plain wrong) names in the OpenStreetMap data.
-I actually added some code so I could resolve these manually but doing this for 244 places is rather tedious so I didn't really try.
+I actually added some code so I could resolve these manually but doing this for ~400 places is rather tedious so I didn't really try.
-If I wanted to improve on this I would probably import *all* locations from the OSM dump into the database (and not just the public transport stops) and whenever scraping fails I would do a nearest-neighbour search for the closest building that's tagged with an address and use the address for scraping instead.
+If I wanted to improve on this I would probably import *all* locations from the OSM dump into the database (and not just the public transport stops) and whenever scraping fails I would do a nearest-neighbour search for the closest building that's tagged with an address and use the address for scraping the travel time instead.